 - “Only 13% of organizations have achieved full-scale production for their Big Data implementations”

 - “Only 8% of the big data projects are regarded as VERY successful”

 Moreover, the main challenges were a mix of technical and project and organizational challenges that hinder success.

 I can’t personally verify whether data science projects indeed fail 85% of the time.
 However, given data science’s experimental nature and unique challenges, I wouldn’t be surprised.

 Of course, you can’t deliver projects successfully 100% of the time.
 And if somehow you do, you’re probably very lucky, have a low-definition of success, or just have worked on one or two fortunate projects.

 Regardless, identify and plan for the potential failure points, apply some of these tips, and perhaps engage in data science project management training.
 Then, you’d be more likely to succeed.

-Data Science Process Alliance: Given the requests we’ve had for training, Jeff and I have helped launch the DSPA which can help you learn how to better deliver projects.
+Data Science Team Lead Course: Given the requests we’ve had for training, Jeff and I offer personalized training to help you better deliver projects.

 Other Posts: This is just one of several practical posts.
 Jump in and learn more through these topics: